 But what is the best part of the lobster?
 Mild and sweet, lobster meat is firm and somewhat fibrous.
 The tail meat is firmer than the meat from the claws.
 For some, the lobster tail meat is the best part of the lobster, but others really enjoy pulling the meat out of the claws and savoring the legs.
 Or perhaps something else?

-Why we Love the Tail Meat the Best
+Why We Love the Tail the Best

 If you are hungry and can’t wait, there is substantially more meat in a lobster tail, and it is easier to push out with a fork.
+Learn how to crack open and deconstruct a whole cooked lobster.

 When lobsters flap their tails and move around in the water, the twisting movements tend to make the tail meat more fibrous than the claw.

-Why We Love the Claw Meat
+Why We Love the Claw the Best

 One claw is sharp like and used cutting.
 The other is bony and looks like human molar teeth.
 This claw is used for crushing.
 The crusher claw is tougher than the pincher claw that pulls underwater prey apart.